-- 5.1 Existing Tree Cover: 3 individual, 5 groups of trees and 1 hedge were recorded during our survey, the details of which can be found within Appendix 1 to this report and cross referenced with drawing P.1759.22.01 Tree Survey. - 5.2 Direct Impact on Trees: The development of the site as proposed will directly require the removal of T1, T2, T3 and G5 (in part). - 5.3 Landscape Compensation: Compensation for the loss of trees and the impact on canopy cover can be provided by way of planting new trees at the landscape stage of the project.
+- 5.1 Existing Tree Cover: One individual and two groups of trees were recorded during our survey, the details of which can be found within Appendix 1 to this report and cross referenced with drawing P.1766.22.01 Tree Survey. - 5.2 Direct Impact on Trees: The development of the site as proposed will directly require the removal of T1 and G1. - 5.3 Landscape Compensation: Compensation for the loss of trees and the impact on canopy cover can be provided by way of planting new trees at the landscape stage of the project.
 Where applicable, opportunities for new planting are indicated on the drawings accompanying this report.
-Given the nature of the proposals, the context of the site in the local landscape and the opportunities for new planting and landscaping, it is considered that in terms of canopy cover, the medium to long term impact of the development will be positive. - 5.4 Indirect Impact on Trees: In the absence of suitable controls, the development may well have an indirect impact on a number of trees on the site.
-Measures are therefore required during the construction phase, as described throughout this report and on supporting drawings, in order to safeguard retained trees for the long-term benefit of the landscape.
-See paragraph 8.2 for management recommendations for retained trees. - 5.5 Hedgerows: In accordance with the Hedgerow Regulations 1997, 'important' hedgerows (in the context of the Regulations) should not be removed without a Hedgerow Removal Notice issued by the relevant Local Authority, unless that removal is subject to an appropriate consent under the Town and Country Planning Act 1990.
-In this instance, the development will require the removal of G5 for which appropriate compensation by way of new planting can be provided at the landscape stage of the project in line with current planning policy and legislation. - 5.6 Potential Mitigation for Development Impacts: Mitigation of the direct impacts from the development of the site can be provided in the form of the erection of protective fencing as indicated on the attached drawings and the use of site specific actions adopting modern methods of construction.
+Given the nature of the proposals, the context of the site in the local landscape and the opportunities for new planting and landscaping, it is considered that in terms of canopy cover, the medium to long term impact of the development will be positive. - 5.4 Indirect Impact on Trees: In the absence of suitable controls, the development may well have an indirect impact on a number of trees on and adjacent the site.
+Measures are therefore required during the construction phase, as described throughout this report and on supporting drawings, in order to safeguard retained trees for the long-term benefit of the landscape. - 5.5 Hedgerows: In accordance with the Hedgerow Regulations 1997, 'important' hedgerows (in the context of the Regulations) should not be removed without a Hedgerow Removal Notice issued by the relevant Local Authority, unless that removal is subject to an appropriate consent under the Town and Country Planning Act 1990.
+In this instance however, there are no hedgerows within or immediately adjacent the site that could be considered important in the context of the regulations. - 5.6 Potential Mitigation for Development Impacts: Mitigation of the direct impacts from the development of the site can be provided in the form of the erection of protective fencing as indicated on the attached drawings. - 5.7 Potential for Shading & Nuisance: Mature trees in urban and suburban areas add significant value and environmental benefits to sites; however, it is acknowledged that some land / property owners are averse to retaining trees close to buildings and areas of public use because of shading and other potential nuisances (leaf / fruit drop for example).
+Whilst efforts can be made to minimise the impact from shading by trees, it is almost inevitable that in some situations, whether in the short term from existing trees or in the long term from new trees, trees will cast shade on parts of sites, whether that be buildings, garden / open space or other areas of general use during part of the day.
+Generally, any shade cast from trees will be for relatively short periods and entirely acceptable given the accepted co-existence of large trees in a development context.
+The acceptability or otherwise of shade is a somewhat subjective issue driven largely by land or property owner / occupier perceptions and in the majority of cases is not necessarily something that should be determined by a local planning authority.
+We do not consider in this case that shade will be excessive, or that any other ordinary circumstance arising from the presence of trees, for example from leaf or fruit drop, will constitute an unacceptable nuisance.